saeedkhatami99/Toolkit/README.md

-# Multithread Foundation
+# Multithread-Base
-This foundational framework is tailored for aspiring C++ programmers who are taking their initial steps into the world of multithreading.
-It offers a comprehensive introduction to the fundamentals of threads and their interaction with your computing tasks.
+Multithread base for beginners who are starting to code in C++ and are willing to learn the basics about threads and how threads work with your workloads

-# What's Included?
+# What's included?
-At its core, this package provides a standard console application template as offered by Visual Studio.
-The key distinction here is that every operation you initiate is executed concurrently on distinct threads, effectively leveraging the processing power corresponding to the number of CPU cores you possess.
-Additionally, this package incorporates some rudimentary content related to game hacking, aimed at delivering a basic grasp of both external and internal game manipulation techniques.
+Simple as it can be, default console app template from Visual Studio.
+Difference is that now everything you run runs on separate threads and is appropriately split on your_amount_of_cpu_cores number of threads.
+Some gamehacking stuff is included in here for some really basic understanding on both external and internal game hacking.

-# Feature Highlights
+# Feature list
-- A user-friendly interface with automated multithreading capabilities, including custom CPU affinity support.
+- Simple interface with automated multithreading (with custom CPU affinity support)
-- Memory management library for attaching/detaching from a process, reading/writing process memory, and external signature scanning.
+- Memory library (attaching/detaching from a process, WPM/RPM  and finding signatures externally)
-- Threading library for efficient management of threads.
+- Threading library
-- DLL file injection methods (LoadLibrary and manual mapping) alongside shellcode injection, albeit with hardcoded shellcode.
+- Injection of DLL files (loadlibrary and manualmap, shellcode injection included with only flaw being hardcoded shellcode)
-- A comprehensive logging system to track your application's behavior.
+- Logging system
-- Simplified function wrappers, designed to assist newcomers in grasping concepts like function pointers.
+- Overlay for drawing stuff (borderless/fullscreen windowed)
+- Simple rendering functions to use with overlay (line, rect, filled rect)
+- Some simplified function wrappers (mostly easy learning stuff for people like function pointers etc.)

-# Upcoming Developments
+# Future updates
-In the pipeline are plans for integrating a straightforward driver communication method.
-This includes the addition of a basic driver source code (sans certification), though it will necessitate disabling certain Windows security features.
-A practical example showcasing the inner workings of these components will also be included.

-# Is There Anything Missing from This Framework?
-It's important to note that this framework was created primarily for educational purposes, resembling a skeleton structure for basic threading operations.
-It is not intended for intricate threading tasks or sophisticated workload management.
-However, it offers a solid starting point that can be customized to meet your specific needs and preferences.
+- Addition of a simple driver communication method
+- Simple driver source (no certificate so you will have to disable some stuff in Windows)
+- Example on how these two things actually work

+# But, this isn't complete and there are things missing to this base?
+This was made for a school-like lessons.
+It's just a stripped base for basic threading operations and isn't made for any complex threading sorting of workloads etc. If you have time, you can modify it to your liking.